carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 exercises: 0
 questions:
 - "How can we look at our tweets more easily"
-- "What's the difference between the first release of twarc and twarc2?"
+- "Are there move twarc2 plugins?"
 - "How can I separate original content from retweets/replies?"

 keypoints:
 - "CSV’s are way more readable in Jupyter."
-- "twarc1 has a folder of python scripts for basic analysis that still work, but you need to retrieve them."
 - "twarc2 has plug-ins that need separate installation"
+- "twarc1 has a folder of python scripts for basic analysis that might still work."
 ---

 ## When we have thousands of tweets: we need analysis tools

+twarc2 plug-ins like csv need to be installed separately.
+In this episode, we will look at twarc-hashtags and twarc-network

+A few (more twarc2 plugins)[https://twarc-project.readthedocs.io/en/latest/plugins/]
+area available.

+### twarc1 utilities
+we may ditch these

 Back in Episode 1, we mentioned something referred to as 'utilities'.
 Now, we'll take a closer look at what those